-- Once you have the completed contract, submit it to the Psych Advising Office in 1531 Franz Hall.
+- Once you have the completed contract, submit it to the Psych Advising Office in 2812 Life Sciences.
 The deadline to submit the contract to Psych Advising Office is Friday of Week 1.

 - Visit your College Counseling Unit if you need approval to take more than 5 P/NP units or are planning to exceed 19 units for the quarter.

 - Last step is to check your MyUCLA Study List on Thursday of Week 2 to make sure you are properly enrolled in a total of 4 P/NP units with the correct Professor.
 The deadline to make changes to your Study List without a late fee is Friday of Week 2.

 A typed paper of at least five pages and three references is required.
 The topic of the paper must be directly related to the project you are working on.
 A satisfactory paper demonstrates that you have researched the topic, organized and integrated the information, and linked the research activities to the topic.
 You must turn in a copy of the paper to your faculty sponsor by Friday of Finals Week.